Intellectual Property and Competition Policy in Europe and Japan

 acting Head of Unit for Intellectual Property and Fight Against Counterfeiting, European Commission, DG GROW

-Professor of Economics, University of East Anglia
+Professor of Economics and Deputy Director of the Centre for Competition Policy, University of East Anglia

 Location & Contact